 The word religion has become somewhat of a negative term in our culture, both in Christian circles and non-Christian circles.
 As a result, some Christians have sought to distance Christianity from the term religion.
 Believers will say things like,“It’s not a religion, it is a relationship” or, “Reject religion, embrace Jesus.”

-Yes, Christianity is a religion, but it is a religion that at the core centers on a living, active relationship with Jesus Christ.
+Yes, Christianity is a religion.
+Nevertheless, it is a religion that at its core centers on a living, active relationship with Jesus Christ.
 So Christianity is both a religion and a relationship.
 I believe to suggest otherwise is to invite confusion.

 What do you think?
 Share your thoughts in the comments below!

 1. James didn't think so!
 "Pure and undefiled religion before our God and Father is this: to look after orphans and widows in their distress and to keep oneself unstained by the world."
 (James 1:27)